This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Not all Spanish schools offer both options, so make sure you’re factoring this into your decision.

 Look at the Extra Services a School May Provide

 I saved a lot of money by choosing programs that were 3-4 hours of formal instruction daily instead of a full day of classes.
-Many schools supplement with free optional field trips, discussion groups, and social activities where you can practice with other students, teachers, and locals.
+Many schools supplement with free optional field trips, discussion groups, and social activities where you can practice outside of class itself.

 You may also find value in schools that are willing to arrange transportation or tours for you, although in many spots it can be advantageous to do that independently.